suryakmurthy/noise_aware_UAM/README.md

 2. Navigate to noise_aware_UAM directory
     ```bash
-    cd to/noise_aware_UAM
+    cd noise_aware_UAM
     ```
 3. Start BlueSky
     ```bash
     python BlueSky.py
     ```
 4. The GUI should open up.
-After the GUI has started, in Terminal 1, run step 3 of **Running Project** to start the simulation.
+After the GUI has started, in Terminal 1, run step 2 of **Running Project** to start the simulation.
 5. In the BlueSky GUI, select the **Nodes** tab on the lower-right side.
 Select a different simulation node to see the Austin Environment sim.

+# Acknowledgements:

+This project expands on the work of Marc Brittain